-In many old films, characters are often given descriptions that may be perceived as code words for gay.
-Such words include eccentric, queer, confirmed/lifelong bachelor, or other words that can just as easily mean their conventional definitions without subtext.
+This trope has taken slightly different forms throughout the past due to differences in censorship and what was permissible in the media.
+In many old films, characters were often given descriptions that may be perceived as code words for "gay".
+Such words may include "eccentric", "queer", "confirmed/lifelong bachelor" or other words that can just as easily mean their conventional definitions without subtext, hence why it's ambiguous.

 - Anime & Manga